devalpha-io/devalpha-example/README.md

 Run the script.

-`$ node index.js`
+`$ npm start`

 Now, open [devalpha.io](https://devalpha.io) in your favorite browser to see how your strategy performs.

+## Development

+`$ npm run dev`

+This will activate a watcher on `index.js` so that you can automatically re-run your backtests when the file changes.

 ## Data

 More free data like the included `MSFT.csv` can be found in the [Quandl WIKI Prices database](https://www.quandl.com/databases/WIKIP).
-Go check it out!

 ## License